 Weebly used to be one of the most popular website builders.
 Its intuitive drag-and-drop editor, simple templates and focus on accessibility made it a go-to platform for small business owners, hobby bloggers and startup creatives.
 At the height of its popularity, it was listed as one of the best DIY solutions for users who wanted to build a site without learning code or hiring a developer.

-Fast forward to 2025, and the picture has changed significantly.
-After being acquired by Stripe in 2018, Weebly gradually faded into the background.
-The platform still exists and hosts thousands of live websites, but the lack of innovation, visible updates, and new features has led many users to question its future – and whether they should look elsewhere.
+Today, the picture has changed significantly.
+After being acquired by Square in 2018, Weebly gradually faded into the background.
+The platform still exists and hosts thousands of live websites, but development has effectively stopped.
+The mobile app has been discontinued, the app store has accepted no new submissions since 2020, and Square’s own documentation now directs new users to Square Online instead, no longer endorsing Weebly even for first-time users.
+The lack of innovation, visible updates, and any public roadmap has led many users to question its future and whether they should look elsewhere.

 This review breaks down everything you need to know: